Seagate/cortx-multisite/doc/fdmi.rst

         is required to implement this.
       - If DTM0 has the features that are needed and exports the functions then it may take 1w-4w.
+    * - TDB
+      - FOL MUST be used as a persistent store for FDMI records.
+      - Some kind of persistence is required to ensure that FDMI records are not lost.
+Originally I thought about using a separate distributed index to store FDMI records on FDMI plugin side, but there is a better solution.
+The idea is to use FOL to store the FOL records that would be resent as FDMI records in case of failure.
+Current FOL implementation doesn't allow to read the records outside of BE recovery time and it doesn't allow to discard the records in the way that the fact that the record is discarded becomes persistent.
+      - N
+      - We need to do the following:

+        - make a design for the new FOL
+        - adjust DTM0 design to include the use of the new FOL
+        - implement the new FOL, use it in the code other than DTM0 and FDMI
+        - integrate it into DTM0
+        - integrate it into FDMI

+      - ~1m if nothing new shows up

 Prototype